camilafbarcellos/sys-compass/README.md

 ## :exclamation: Know Issues
 - Signup page is not functional and doesn't actually persists data to the JSON of users
 - Home page with CSS layout malfunctions, including overflow
-- Home page doesn't allow adding new posts via "add post" input, either visually or by persisting to the JSON of posts
-- All home page buttons are purely visual and not functional
+- Mostly home page buttons are purely visual and not functional

 ## :camera_flash: Screenshots
 ![Homepage initial](/src/assets/screenshots/Homepage.png)